rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 __Let's take a bit more controversial take on this.__
-A stronger version of "Someone is wrong on the internet" is _Everybody is wrong most of the time about everything._
+A stronger version of "Someone is wrong on the internet" is _Lack of popularity is a necessary but not sufficient condition of doing something right._
+"Popular => wrong" is a law of life that dates back to at least Socrates.
 If you assume this to be true, you can view the progress as a process of being less and less wrong.

-A milder version of it is: _Lack of popularity is a necessary but not sufficient condition of doing something right._
-"Popular => wrong" is a law of life that dates back to at least Socrates.
-So what are some good examples of something that we know is right?
-Here are some candidates:

-_2 + 2 equals 4 (for integers)_
-_"hello" is not a number_

-Do we agree that these are true?
-Hold on what are these things.
-The possibilities are:

-1. Mathematical statements
-2. Statements about programming
-3. Statements about types
-4. Types

-The only one in this bunch that is popular is the number 2.
-Popular programming languages (like TS) will allow me to write code that invalidates these statements.
-Sound type system implies a niche programming language.
-Types, soundess, these are all nerdy things.
-You probably still think of this as to hyperbolic.
-If I am wrong we will question and push on status quo and it want budge, if I am right we have a chance of learn something.
+You probably think of this as to hyperbolic.
+If I am wrong we will question and push on status quo and it won't budge, if I am right we have a chance to learn and improve something.
+I have pushed TS in this series and it has budged revealing a few surprises.

 Lack of popularity can translate to some __frustration__ when using types.
 The frustration comes in the form of rejected designs, rejected pool requests.
 I heard stories and experienced some of it first hand.
 That is just part of life, the criticism can have validity as more advanced programming techniques could make the project